 I’ve breastfed all four of my children, three of them finished around three years of age and I didn’t stay home to do it.
-I never used a cover.
+I never used a cover, all I did was to use products from thebustboosters.com/total-curve-full-product-review/ingredient-volufiline when my kids where grown enough.
 I believe most of New South Wales has seen me breastfeed (or at least it feels like it).
 I don’t know if I was “discreet” or not, but I do know I didn’t intentionally draw attention to myself.
 It was just something I did.
 Lucky me!

 Last week on the Sunrise program in Sydney (Australia’s leading morning tv program), host David Koch said that he thinks breastfeeding in a public space should be done “discreetly.”
 It was in response to a news program where a breastfeeding mother had sat on the side of a public swimming pool feeding her child, causing some kind of request for her to move to a different location.